elbolutony/moonlight-chrome-tizen/README.md

 	 ```sh
 	 docker image rm moonlight-tizen
 	 ```

+## Changelog

+See the [CHANGELOD.md](https://github.com/ndriqimlahu/moonlight-chrome-tizen/blob/samsung_wasm/CHANGELOG.md) file for more information about the changes for each version of this project.

 ## Credits
 - Moonlight for Chrome OS is developed and maintained by [Moonlight Developers](https://github.com/moonlight-stream/moonlight-chrome)